pierre-24/cp2k-basis/docs/developers/library_build.md

 To improve the library, it might be easier to work directly with the file in question.
 This is possible with the `cb_explore_file` command.
+It takes a source YAML containing a [list of files](#files) as an input, so that you can experiment before actually updating the library.

 ### An example: adding `BASIS_MOLOPT_UCL`